jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 **CoreShellPrecipitate**
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This is unique form factor, which - even for dilute sytem - results in "diffraction peak" type scattering.
-It is a very special case, when coreshell particle is formed from matrix and as it is formed, the core chemistry/rho deviates from matrix chemistry/rho.
+This is unique form factor, which - even for dilute system - results in "diffraction peak" type scattering.
+It is a very special case, when core shell particle is formed from matrix and as it is formed, the core chemistry/rho deviates from matrix chemistry/rho.
 If the diffusion in the matrix is not fast enough, the chemistry around the particle changes, which results in rho changing in the other direction.
-Therefore one can end with coreshell particle which has higher-then-solvent rho core surounded by lower-then-solvent rho shell (or the other way).
+Therefore one can end with core shell particle which has higher-then-solvent rho core surrounded by lower-then-solvent rho shell (or the other way).
 With average rho same as matrix.
-In such case at low-qs the particle "disappers" since we are probing material on larger length scales, and on average at those length scales the rho is the same.
+In such case at low-qs the particle "disappears" since we are probing material on larger length scales, and on average at those length scales the rho is the same.
 Fro example of this type of precipitation see:

 Imhoff, S.D., et al., Kinetic transition in the growth of Al nanocrystals in Al-Sm alloys.
 Journal of Applied Physics, 2012.
 111(6): p.
 063525-9.